-- Lodging reservation for all the days that you will be on the islands.
-It can be in a hotel, hostel or any lodging.
+- Lodging reservation for all the days you will be on the islands (hotel, airbnb, etc).

-- Identity card (ID) if you are ecuadorian, or valid passport of at least six months from the date of your entry to the islands.
-If it is expired, you will not be able to enter Galapagos.
+- Identity card (ID) if you are ecuadorian, or a valid passport issued at least six months prior to the date of your entry to the islands.
+If it is expired, or the expiration date is less than six months, you will not be able to enter Galapagos.

 - Travel insurance, especially with COVID 19 coverage.

 - INGALA card or Transit Control Card (TCT) issued by the Galapagos Special Regime Government Council.
-It costs $20 (cash only) for any tourist and it is obtained at the Galapagos Special Regime Government Council’s offices that are at the airport.
-DON’T MISS IT!! .
+It costs $20 (cash only) for any tourist and it is given to you at the airport during check in.
+DON’T MISS IT!!

 - Baggage inspection at SICGAL before sending it onboard.
 This is done next to the Islands authority offices.
-Your luggage will be checked to verify that you are not carrying any restricted product or object.
+Your luggage will be checked to verify that you are not carrying any restricted products or objects.

 - Affidavit about the products or objects that you carry in your luggage.
 This is given to you during the flight or at the airport.

 - Entrance fee to the Galapagos National Park.
-You pay this when you arrive at the Galapagos airport (only cash is accepted).
+This fee must be paid upon arrival at the Galapagos airport (only cash is accepted).